zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 </details>

-Note: the "< persona >" and "< /persona >" are called Delimiters.
-They are markers used to clearly separate different parts of a prompt, such as instructions, context, examples, or data.
+**Note**: The < persona > and </ persona > tags are called delimiters.
+Delimiters are markers used to clearly separate different parts of a prompt, such as instructions, context, examples, or data.
 They help the AI distinguish between sections, reducing ambiguity and improving the accuracy of the response.

-Other than XML tags (< persona >) you can also use triple quotes ("""), and clearly labeled headings (=== Persona ===).
+In addition to XML-style tags (such as < persona >), you can also use triple quotes (""") or clearly labeled headings (for example, === Persona ===).

 ---